 with more than 300,000 procedures performed every year (up by more than 30% since 2000), Breast Augmentation Is One of the Most Common Plastic Surgery Procedures Today

-The procedure involves using either breast implants or fat transfer to increase the size of your breast.
+The procedure involves using breast implants to increase the size of your breast.
 Breast augmentation is also referred to as augmentation mammoplasty.
 Multiple studies have shown the procedure is quite safe, and patient satisfaction is high.

 Who should consider breast augmentation?

 Breast augmentation is used to restore breast volume lost after weight reduction or pregnancy, achieve a more rounded breast shape, enhancement of body contour for women who feel their breasts are too small, and to create symmetry between two breasts.

 According to the American Society of Plastic Surgeons, you may be a candidate for breast augmentation if:

 - You are physically healthy and you aren’t pregnant or breastfeeding